chrisaddessi/dns-sinkhole-ap/README.md

 ```
 192.168.1.254:8080
 ```
-This web portal allows for the ability to change the AP name and if the proper drivers are installed a separate network card can be used as the broadcast NIC and the onboard NIC used as the source connected to the internet. <br />
+This web portal allows for the ability to change the AP name and if the proper drivers are installed a separate network card can be used as the broadcast interface and the onboard NIC used as the source connected to the internet. <br />
-###### The web portal is designd using php.
+###### The web portal is designed using php.

 ### DNS-sinkhole-get.py